 Meningococcal disease signs and symptoms, which are sometimes mistaken for those of flu early in the course of the illness, can include:

 There is a vaccine for the bacteria that causes meningococcal disease.
-However, available vaccines do not cover all serogroups ("strains") of Neisseria meningitidis bacteria.
-Like with any vaccine, meningococcal vaccines are not 100% effective.
+The meningococcal vaccine that we have here at Student Health covers serogroups A, C, Y, and W135.
+Curently there is no meningococcal vaccine licensed in the United States to prevent infection caused by serogroup B. As with any vaccine, meningococcal vaccines are not 100% effective.
 This means that even if you have been vaccinated, there is still a chance you can develop a meningococcal infection.

 Sometimes Neisseria meningitidis bacteria spread to other people who have had close or lengthy contact with a patient with meningococcal disease.
 People in the same household, roommates, or anyone with direct contact with a patient's oral secretions (saliva) (such as a boyfriend or girlfriend) would be considered at increased risk of getting the infection.
 People who qualify as close contacts of a person with meningococcal disease should receive antibiotics to prevent them from getting the disease.
 This is known as prophylaxis.